PaulBrownMagic/Frames/README.md

 - `add_frame/4` : `add_frame(OldFrames, Subject, [KeyValuePairs], NewFrames)`,
    adds the values at a key to subject. `KeyValuePairs` can be `Key-NewValue` or `Key-OldValue to NewValue` so that the OldValue can be unified or checked.
-Handles both single values and lists.
+Handles both single values and lists, as well as adding new subjects.
-- WIP: Add whole new subject

 ### Read